call us at 312•226•8339 to speak with an account manager about our remote training services

 • Learn to create special tool curves and surfaces that will help manage surface geometry.

-• Sketch spine curve on surface.
+• Sketch spline curve on surface.

 • Helix spiral curves.